dopeboy/dopeboy.github.io/_posts/2024-08-08-swoops-post-mortem.md

 [^2]: I believe [PhotoFinish](https://photofinish.live/) did this.

 [^3]: I know this seems obvious now, but it wasn’t “back then” during ZIRP times.
 It was all about blitzing your way to growth and an A round.
-Had we started a year earlier, I think we would have succeeded with this objective..
+Had we started a year earlier, I think we would have succeeded with this objective.

 [^4]: Neither is a walk in the park.
 But from the outside looking in, I get the sense there’s less luck involved in B2B.